siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/15-development/1760-how-to-install-cakephp-on-almalinux-a-comprehensive-guide.md

 ---
 CakePHP is a widely used PHP framework that simplifies the development of web applications by offering a well-organized structure, built-in tools, and conventions for coding.
 If you're running AlmaLinux—a community-driven, enterprise-level Linux distribution based on RHEL (Red Hat Enterprise Linux)—you can set up CakePHP as a reliable foundation for your web projects.

-This blog post will walk you through installing and configuring CakePHP on AlmaLinux step-by-step.
+This article will walk you through installing and configuring CakePHP on AlmaLinux step-by-step.
 By the end of this guide, you’ll have a functional CakePHP installation ready for development.

 ---